NatromeTex/JSsh/DOCS.md

 # Compiler Utils commands

-This section details the commands present in the compiler package available through the compiler module.
-All code in this package is written in **C** and does not depend on external libraries to run the code in the JSsh REPL.
+This section details the commands present in the compiler package available by installing the **compiler** module.
+All code in this package is written in **native C** and does not depend on external libraries to run the code in the JSsh REPL.
 It does require the compilers be installed on the system and registered in `$PATH` to be visible to the detection logic.

 ---
 **Supported compilers:** Python, Python3, gcc, g++, clang, javac, rustc, go, node.